MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ## Prerequisites
 In order to complete this walkthrough the following items need to be in place.
-- Windows Server 2016 Container Host.
+- Windows Server 2016 Container host.
 - Container host must be connected to a network and able to access the internet.
-- The Windows Server 2016 Container Host should be ready at the command prompt.
+- The Windows Server 2016 Container host should be ready at the command prompt.

 If you need to configure a container host, see the following guides: [Container Setup in Azure](./azure_setup.md) or [Container Setup in Hyper-V](./container_setup.md).